Don't miss a thing from RSNA!

 Continuing To Provide Olympic Imaging Support

-Dr. Forster now serves on the IOC Medical and Scientific Games Group as the first radiologist to join the team.
-It includes a wide variety of health care professionals, ranging from dentists and public health experts to pharmacists and physiotherapists.
+For the 2024 Summer Games in Paris, Dr. Forster served on the IOC Medical and Scientific Games Group as the first radiologist to join the team.
+The team included a wide variety of health care professionals, ranging from dentists and public health experts to pharmacists and physiotherapists.

 “The IOC Medical and Scientific Games Group is responsible for the health of all athletes during the games and provides quality assurance and improvement for all medical services,” Dr. Forster said.
 “The team assists in injury and drug surveillance and supports overall athlete care.”

-As part of his role, Dr. Forster will spend a month in Paris during the 2024 Summer Games, sharing his experience with the local radiologists tapped for the Polyclinic.
-This year, 33 radiologists and 32 radiologic technicians, all from France, comprise the team scheduled to support the athletes.
+As part of his role, Dr. Forster spent a month in Paris during the 2024 Summer Games, sharing his experience with the local radiologists tapped for the Polyclinic.
+Thirty-three radiologists and 32 radiologic technicians, all from France, comprised the team scheduled to support the athletes.

-Dr. Forster will work with the radiology team to address imaging issues, providing injury surveillance and venue medical inspection.
-He will also have a chance to watch some events.
+Dr. Forster worked with the radiology team to address imaging issues, providing injury surveillance and venue medical inspection.
+He also had a chance to watch some events.

-For radiologists who are interested in being a part of larger sporting events and who might live in future Olympic host cities, Dr. Forster recommends to start by volunteering locally.
+For radiologists who are interested in being a part of larger sporting events and who might live in future Olympic host cities, Dr. Forster recommends starting by volunteering locally.

 “Radiologists should put themselves amidst local and regional sporting events, caring for athletes of all levels,” he said.
 “Radiologists play a key role in the care of athletes, helping to identify injuries and monitor progress and recovery, so that athletes of all levels can return to play as soon as possible.”